learn

 Is it Better to Stretch Before or After a Workout?

-woman stretching her legs - Stretch Before or After Workout
+Woman Stretching in Gym - Stretch Before Or After Workout

 Before a workout, steer clear of static stretching.
 Doing so when your muscles are cold could lead to injury.
 Plus, "taking part in static stretching before a workout could negatively impact your performance,” says Callie Gullickson, Peloton instructor.